cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw4.md

 ---
 layout: page
-title: HW05 Pandas
+title: HW04 Pandas
-permalink: /assignments/hw5
+permalink: /assignments/hw4
 parent: Assignments
 ---

-# Homework 5
+# Homework 4

-**Due Thursday Mar 3rd at 3:05pm EST**{: .label .label-red }
+**Due Wednesday Feb 28th at 4:00pm EST**{: .label .label-red }

 In this homework, you will be working with Pandas in a Juypter notebook.